About Global Education

 The Center for Global Education

 It is home to the Midkiff Resource Center, located in the upstairs of the Center for Global Education, which is provided for graduate students in the Teaching English as a Second Language (TESL) program.
 Materials related to the field are provided, including textbooks, curriculum materials, videos, audio cassettes, CD’s, journals, and combinations of the above and are available to students for check-out.
 In addition copies of scholarly papers, a requirement for each graduate student, are located in the resource center and may be checked out to students.
 Hours of operation are posted on the outside door of the building and outside of the resource center itself.
-A librarian or student worker is available during open hours to help students with all materials.
-Contact Mrs. Peggy King for more information.
+A student worker is available during open hours to help students with all materials.

 Steeple of Excellence